WATCH: The good and the mad: A look at Ireland's Eurovision entries

 Among the lyrcis were: "Give us another chance, we're sorry for Riverdance.

-"Sure Flatley he's a Yank, oh - and the Danuble flows through France.
+"Sure Flatley he's a Yank, oh - and the Danube flows through France.

 "Bloc vote, shock vote - get your 12 today - and you're all invited to Dublin, Ireland and we'll party the shamrock way".